rachelleagarcia/noter_app/README.md

 ### About Noter

-Noter is a project where I created a fully responsive note-taking application built in React.
-It gives users the ability to create and organize notes through additional tags and categories.
+Noter is a project where I created a note-taking application that gives users the ability to create notes and organize them using tags and categories.

 ### Purpose

-To create a note-taking application that would replicate the use of sticky notes, therefore eliminating paper waste.
+To create a note-taking application built in React that would replicate sticky notes, eliminating paper waste.

 ### Tools and Technologies